lezhang7/colxlip/README.md

 | [flair-merged30m](https://huggingface.co/xiaorui638/flair/resolve/main/flair-merged30m.pt?download=true)   | Merged30M                | 53.3         | 68.0         | 81.1           | 94.7           |

-You don't need to munaually download the pre-trained weights to run the inference, the pre-trained weights will be automatically downloaded by specifying the `huggingface-model-name` in `src/inference.sh`(More details in the 'Inference with FLAIR' section).
+⚠️ You don't need to manually download the pre-trained weights to run the inference, the pre-trained weights will be automatically downloaded by specifying the `huggingface-model-name` in `src/inference.sh` (More details in the 'Inference with FLAIR' section).
 However, if you would like to store the pretrained weights despite the default path, you could download them manually and set  `--pretrained path/to/pretrained_weights` flag in `/src/inference.sh` instead (as OpenCLIP originally does).

 ## Dependencies
 The following small tutorial helps you set up a simple python virtual environment to run our code.
 Since our main dependency is [OpenCLIP](https://github.com/mlfoundations/open_clip), which is still updated frequently, you could always check their repo for a detailed tutorial on creating an environment that is best suited for your system.
 A conda environment is also possible with the same Python and PyTorch version.